slurmulon/flap/docs/README.md

 ### Patterns

-When `is` is **not** a `Function`, it will be interpreted as a [json-where](https://npmjs.com/json-where/) pattern
+When `is` is a `string`, it will be interpreted as a [json-where](https://npmjs.com/json-where/) pattern and matched against each argument.n

 `json-where` is simply a transparent unification of the `json-pointer`, `json-path`, and `json-query` specifications.

-These specifications are extremely useful for performing complex / conditional matches on objects:
+These specifications are useful for performing complex / conditional matches on objects:

 ```javascript
 import axios from 'axios'